emaemaxd/HitmanGreen/README.md

 ### User Stories

     Implement at least three user stories
-• For example such user stories could be: browse products, shopping cart, order list, multiple users, live ticker, comments, picture upload,. . .
+    - For example such user stories could be: browse products, shopping cart, order list, multiple users, live ticker, comments, picture upload,. . .
-• This depends highly on your topic, but think of it as ’one feature implemented from client through service till database’.
+    - This depends highly on your topic, but think of it as ’one feature implemented from client through service till database’.

 ### Endpoints

 The endpoints (controllers) support the user stories
-• You’ll usually need at least one per distinct (collection) entity
+- You’ll usually need at least one per distinct (collection) entity
-• Add methods as required
+- Add methods as required
-• Do not use the repositories directly but utilize services!
+- Do not use the repositories directly but utilize services!
-– At least one service method has to be non trivial (not just relaying to the reposi- tory)
+    –- At least one service method has to be non trivial (not just relaying to the repository)

 ### Entities